confluentinc/ksql/docs/concepts.md

 ![Client-server mode](/docs/img/client-server.png)

-Here's an overview of running KSQL in client-server mode:
+To run KSQL in client-server mode:

 - Start any number of server nodes:
     -  Start with default settings: